 This is a project profile of a flat roofing system installed over a sun-room roof in Wellesley, Massachusetts.
-The roof system was planned in such a way that a premium wooden deck would be installed over it, and the long-lasting water-tightness was the most important aspect, while at the the same time aesthetics were also important.
+The roof system was planned in such a way that a premium wooden deck would be installed over it, and long-lasting water-tightness was the most important aspect, while at the the same time, aesthetics were also important.

 Waterproofing a flat roof deck: